-This is a guide about Japanese shops in the center of Auckland.
+This is a guide about Japanese shops in Auckland city.
 I decided to share all this knowledge as it took me some time to find out the pros and cons of each of the stores.
 I hope you find it useful and if you don’t find Japanese products as interesting as I do, most of them sell cheap household items which may help your budget if you find yourself living for some time in Auckland.

-This is part 2 of the guide, if you haven’t checked it out yet, part 1 is here.
+This is part 2 of the guide, if you haven’t checked it out yet, part 1 of the guide is here.

 This is my favorite Japanese shop in Auckland, it has a little bit of everything.
 Next to it there is a liquor store (that belongs to them as well) but honestly I never tried any of the Japanese liquors in there.